 A TelAbortion involves all the same steps and procedures as an in-person medical abortion, but you do not have to travel to an abortion clinic.
 Instead, an abortion provider conducts a video evaluation over the internet.
-All the necessary tests are done at medical facilities close to your home.
+Any tests that may be needed are done at medical facilities close to your home.
 The abortion pills are then sent to you by mail.

 You qualify for the TelAbortion research study if you live in one of our project states (see below) and are pregnant and want a medical abortion.
-You should also be able to have all the necessary pre-abortion tests, receive the medications, and take the first abortion pill before you are 70 days (10 weeks) along in your pregnancy.
+You should also be able to have any pre-abortion tests that may be necessary, receive the medications, and take the first abortion pill before you are 77 days (11 weeks) along in your pregnancy.
 To have the video evaluation, you need access to a device with internet connection and a webcam and microphone.

 Already know that you want a , meet the study criteria & live in one of our states?